MarkD833/RCBUS-68xxx/README.md

 # Still to do
 * Build and test the 68230 digital I/O board
 * Build and test the 68901 MFP board
-* Further testing with various RCBus boards I have

 # Conclusion
 The previous version 1 suite of boards have proven that it is possible to run a 68000 based processor system on a standard RCBus backplane that is also compatible with a selection of RCBus / RC2014 boards.
 The new version 2 suite of boards should present a bit more of a polished solution to my RCBus 68000 design.

-# News
+# Latest News
-I've recently purchased an [SC611 micro SD card storage module](https://smallcomputercentral.com/rcbus/sc600-series/sc611-rcbus-micro-sd/) from Steve Cousins and an [RCBus video card](https://peacockmedia.software/RC2014/TMSEMU/) from Sheila Dixon to experiment with.
-Hopefully there will be good news in the near future on these 2 boards.
+I've recently purchased an [RCBus video card](https://peacockmedia.software/RC2014/TMSEMU/) from Sheila Dixon to experiment with.
+Hopefully there will be good news to report in the near future on this board.

+I've also started making headway with generating some programs written in C using GCC and I hope to share progress on that shortly.